 Predating the arrival of Arabs in the region, the Amazigh people have a rich cultural heritage and linguistic traditions that stretch back centuries.
 Their ways of life have persisted even as waves of outside influence, from Arab migrations to European colonisation, have washed over the region.

-In this guide, I’ll share with you a brief history of the Amazigh people of Morocco and how you can learn more about them while visiting the country.
+In this guide, I’ll share with you a brief history of the Amazigh people of Morocco and how you can connect with them while visiting the country.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!